 Background on Policy

-The Working Families Tax Relief Act and the American Family Act would expand and improve the Child Tax Credit (CTC) for families and workers across the country.
+Introduced last Congress, the Working Families Tax Relief Act and the American Family Act would permanently expand and improve the Child Tax Credit for families and workers across the country.
 Both bills were introduced by Senator Sherrod Brown and Senator Michael Bennet and enjoy broad support from the Democratic Caucus.
+These proposals should be enacted as permanent measures to reduce child poverty in the long term.

 The Working Families Tax Relief Act (Brown-Bennet) expands both the EITC and the CTC, and like the American Family Act, establishes a child allowance.
 The bill makes the current $2,000 CTC fully refundable and creates a $3,000 younger children credit.
 The bill allows the CTC to be taken monthly rather than annually.